yambakshi/dory-capital/client/README.md

 Make sure to install them globally as well.

 ### Manual Deployment
-Run `npm run build:ssr` to build the project in SSR mode.
+Run `npm run build:ssr` to build the project in SSR mode on local machine.
 WinSCP `dist/dory-capital/*` to `~/client` on CentOS 8 machine.
 ```
 cd /var/www/html/dory-capital